Haoua01/Dashboard-TCHAD/README.md

 ### Objectives

-The core of my work is to create a **map of banking and non-banking infrastructure** across the CEMAC region.
-Specifically, I am analyzing the various actors providing financial services in Chad and the broader CEMAC zone.
-The goal is to model the relationship between access to these facilities and the **economic development** of the region.
+The core of my work is to create a **map of banking and non-banking infrastructure** across the Sub-Saharan African region.
+Specifically, I am analyzing the various actors providing financial services, starting by the situtation in my homeland Chad then the broader zone.
+The goal is to model the relationship between **access to these equipments** and the **economic development** of the region.
+The model will involve :
+- a cartography of the locations of the different financial services involving mainly **bank branches**, **mobile money outlets** and **microfinance agencies**;
+- an analysis of the impact of **opening or closing a service** in the territory;
+- an **econometric study** of the causal link between access to the equipments and economic develepment.

 ## Call for Collaboration

-I am reaching out to request **documentation and data** to support an econometric study on this topic.
-I fully understand potential confidentiality constraints and am open to formalizing this collaboration through **NDAs** (Non-Disclosure Agreements).
-This could serve as a potential **academic collaboration**, and we can discuss further details if interested.
+I am reaching out to request **documentation and data** to support my study on this topic.
+I will be needing :
+- data on the location of the services
+- data on the demographics and geographic characteristics of the countries
+- documentation on financial inclusion related works in the topic.

 ## Contact

 Feel free to contact me for further discussions and collaboration opportunities.
+My email : haoua.benaliabbo@telecom-paris.fr